 From United States, Kelso

-There is no law governing internship except the one called Apprentice Act, 1961, meant for technical apprentice training in designated trades.
-Apprentice Act, though designed for parting training to technical persons like those under gone ITI, has widened its scope and now apprentices are engaged in service sector also.
-However, Post Graduate interns for a short period of two months will not come under its purview.
+There is no law governing internships except the one called the Apprentice Act, 1961, meant for technical apprentice training in designated trades.
+The Apprentice Act, though designed for imparting training to technical persons like those who have completed ITI, has widened its scope, and now apprentices are engaged in the service sector as well.
+However, post-graduate interns for a short period of two months will not come under its purview.

 Regards,